 One-on-One with The Great One

 This leads us to the pairings first one-on-one encounter at Royal Rumble for the Intercontinental Championship.
 The two put on a very solid back and forth match that saw some great character work from The Rock.
 He was really starting to grow into his character as the clever, cocky, entertainer he’s now known as.
-Near the end of the match, due to a referee distraction, The Rock hit Shamrock with brass knuckles.
+However, near the end of the match, the Rock hit Shamrock with brass knuckles due to a referee distraction.
 He then hid the weapon in Shamrock’s tights and went for the cover.

 However, Shamrock was able to kick out at two by the time the ref was back in position to count.
 Shamrock then mounted the comeback.
 He planted The Rock with a belly-to-belly suplex for the win.
 In the process, he became the new Intercontinental Champion.
 Or so it seemed.
 The Rock pleaded with referee Mike Chioda to check the new champion’s tights.
 Upon finding the brass knuckles, Chioda reversed his decision and granted the Rock the title.

 Their rivalry continued on, with both men taking and receiving shots from each other.
 In a February 9 match between Farooq and the Rock against Ken Shamrock and Chainz, things escalated even further.
 The Rock blasted Shamrock square in the face with a steel chair for the win.
 That brutal chair shot remains most wrestling fan’s first thought when thinking of this rivalry and is still considered one of the most vicious ones in WWE’s history.
 Interestingly enough, this was actually Shamrock’s idea.

 “I said, ‘You going to hit me in the back?’
 And he said, ‘I want it to be a headshot,'” Shamrock says.
 “I said, ‘Dude, I would rather take it in the front than the back of the head.
 Just swing at my face.'”